lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 ### Case 2: I am operating from a host with VPN access and AD credentials

 Adalanche is also capable of scanning and extracting data from the Active Directory remotely.
-In this scenario, we are required to have network visibility to the LDAP servers as well as a valid pair of credentials for the Active Directory.
+In this scenario, it is required to have network visibility to the LDAP servers as well as a valid pair of credentials for the Active Directory.

 The Adalanche binary can now be used in 2 modes:
 - collect
 - analyze

 The first mode will perform the data collection via querying the LDAP service.
 After completion, again, all of the results will be stored in a folder called ```data``` unless you specify something different.
-All of the needed options can be found on the [docs](https://github.com/lkarlslund/Adalanche) or by running
+All of the needed options can be found on the [docs](https://github.com/lkarlslund/Adalanche) or by running:
 ```
 ./adalanche help collect activedirectory